marijnh/Eloquent-JavaScript/10_modules.md

 {{index organization, "code structure", "Yuan-Ma", "Book of Programming"}}

-The ideal program has a clear structure.
-It is easy to explain how it works, and each part plays a well-defined role.
+The ideal program has a crystal clear structure.
+It's easy to explain how it works, and each part plays a well-defined role.

 {{index "organic growth"}}

-A typical real-world program grows organically.
+A typical real program grows organically.
 New pieces of functionality are added as new needs come up.
-Structuring—and preserving structure—is additional work.
-Work which only pays off in the future, the _next_ time someone works with the program.
+Structuring—and preserving structure—is additional work, work which will only pay off in the future, the _next_ time someone works on the program.
 So it is tempting to neglect it, and allow the parts of the program to become deeply entangled.

 {{index readability, reuse, isolation}}